Grey Rubber Silicone Polishers

 - For use with hand held drill, micro motor or pendant drill

 - Begin with slow speed, do not exceed 15,000RPM

 - Mounted on a 2.35mm Shank (3/32")

-Tip: These are abrasives, be careful to use them within the lines of your design if you're using them in glass or gemstone engraving to avoid marking the surrounding area.
+Tip: These are abrasives so be careful to use them within the lines of your design if you're using them in glass or gemstone engraving to avoid marking the surrounding area.

 “The large fat grey rubber polisher (Dome shape) is what I have used for many years and is great not only for shading but also on its own on clear glass for creating a “hue”.
 The Bullet shaped one is softer and is also good for shading and is a little gentler.
 Both should preferably be used dry and not necessarily at any significant speed.
 Used on a very rough surface they will wear away fast so if an area of harsh engraving needs softening, preferably use a soft stone to smooth a bit before the rubber.
 Great on sandblasted areas to create a darker tone” - Lesley Pyke.
 Lesley Pyke Ltd Glass Engraving

-Edenta Silicon Carbide mounted burrs onto a 2.35mm shank, medium grit.
+EVE Technik Silicon Carbide mounted burrs on a 2.35mm shank.
+Medium grit.

 - Bullet: Diameter: 10mm, Length: 24mm